Fudan-iGEM/2025-wiki/pages/education.md

 If you would like to know more about the event, please click [here](https://mp.weixin.qq.com/s/uO72zDIgBLpdTJRgyLpvGw).

-**What We Learn from it**
+##### What We Learn from it

-- Children showed stronger preference for visual content over text, so text in picture books should not occupy a large proportion.
+- Children showed stronger preference for visual (patterned) content over text, so text in picture books should not occupy a large proportion.
 - Many parents praised the session, noting that children’s independent reading and retelling fostered better parent-child interaction—parents suggested we avoid guiding children’s reading directly.
 - Parents also recommended creating **a supplementary manual** to address potential gaps in children’s self-directed learning , for example: missed key points.

-### Activity2.
+#### Activity2.
 Laboratory Visit and Experience

 Date：May 17th，2025